Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 32 of the 59 games they were the moneyline favorite this season (54.2%).
+- The Mariners have won 55% of the games this season when they were the moneyline favorite (33-27).

-- In games it has played as moneyline favorites with odds of -135 or shorter, Seattle has a 26-22 record (winning 54.2% of its games).
+- Seattle has gone 28-22 (winning 56% of its games) when it has played as moneyline favorites of -130 or shorter.

-- Based on this game's moneyline, the Mariners have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Mariners' implied win probability is 56.5%.

-- Seattle has combined with opponents to hit the over on the total 45 times this season for a 45-45-2 record against the over/under.
+- Seattle has played in 93 games with an over/under set, and have combined with its opponents to go over the total 46 times (46-45-2).

-- The Mariners have a 4-10-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!